 The culmination is in Tisha B'Av, the Ninth of Av.
 This is a super-long fast day, beginning the evening before.
 We sit on the floor (or very low chairs or benches).
 The Book of Eichah (Lamentations) is communally read at night, and both at night and during the day, there are extended "Kinos" (also lamentations) read in the synagogue.
 During the day it's common to have speeches or (lately) video presentations emphasizing introspection and repentance.

 Six days later, Tu B'Av, is a very minor holiday, with few actual customs associated with it.
 In Talmudic times it was a sort of day of matchmaking, which has been revived in recent years in modern Israel as an equivalent to Valentine's Day.

-pretty much sums it up (at least for Jews in predominately Christian areas).
-Note that even on non-Jewish holidays, food is still involved.
+If you're wondering what Jews do on non-Jewish holidays, this guy pretty much sums it up (at least for Jews in predominately Christian areas).
+Note that even on non-Jewish holidays, food is still involved (see Peking Duck Christmas).

 Among the non-Orthodox, there's also parties to be found on Christmas Eve in major American cities, such as Jew'ltide and Heebonism.

 In Israel, the foreign holidays celebrated by a majority of the population are New Year's (50% chance it's specifically the Russian Novy God - If it's not, it's called "Sylvester's"), and Valentine's.
 Naturally, there's a vocal minority that discourages the celebrations, with the argument that "Sylvester/Valentine/Novy God was an antisemite!"